BOStoday City Guide Play Banner

 • Pet-friendly: No

-Visit between dawn to dusk to complete this easy route.
+Visit between dawn and dusk to complete this easy route.
 It’s one of 12 trails at the sanctuary managed by the Massachusetts Audubon Society.
-Pro tip: This is one of the best nearby trails for avid bird watchers, as its home to a wide array of wildlife and birds.
+You must purchase a $4-$7 pass to hike.
+Pro tip: This is one of the best nearby trails for avid bird watchers, as it is home to a wide array of wildlife and birds.

 Skyline Outer Reservoir Loop, 4 Woodland Rd., Stoneham